AckerlyXu/heima/articles/app-service-web/web-sites-restore.md

 4. Click **OK**.

 ## <a name="StorageAccount"></a> Download or delete a backup from a storage account
-1. From the main **Browse** blade of the Azure portal preview, select **Storage accounts**.
+1. From the main **Browse** blade of the Azure Portal, select **Storage accounts**.
 A list of your existing storage accounts is displayed.
 2. Select the storage account that contains the backup that you want to download or delete.The blade for the storage account is displayed.
 3. In the storage account blade, select the container you want